Stagecoach South East: Acquisitions

 On 17 November 2024, Stagecoach South East started operating the Fastrack D service between Dover and Whitfield using 5 Alexander Dennis Enviro200 MMC vehicles.
-Before Christmas 2025, Go-Ahead London will operate the Fastrack D service, which will introduce a fleet of 5 brand new Irizar ie trams.
+By 2026, a fleet of 5 new Volvo BZL electric buses will be introduced across the network.

 Fleet and Vehicles

-As of 2022, the Stagecoach South East fleet consists of 439 buses.
+As of 2026, the Stagecoach South East fleet consists of 373 buses.

 Vehicle History

 Around 2006, new Optare Solo and Alexander ALX300s were introduced on the local Hastings Arrows routes for better connectivity throughout Hastings and St. Leonards.
 They were replaced on 19 April 2012, following the introduction of Alexander Dennis Enviro200 Darts.

 On 22 January 2012, 11 new Alexander Dennis Enviro400-bodied Scania N230UDs were introduced on The Wave 99 that runs between Hastings and Eastbourne via Bexhill and Pevensey Bay.

 On 19 April 2012, 23 new Alexander Dennis Enviro200 Darts were introduced on the local Hastings Arrow routes.

 On 31 October 2014, a fleet of ten new Scania N230UD Alexander Dennis Enviro400 buses were introduced to upgrade route 16 between Canterbury and Hythe to Stagecoach Gold operation.

 In April and May 2016, a large fleet of new Scania N250UD Alexander Dennis Enviro400 MMC buses were introduced onto routes 8, 8A and 8X between Canterbury and Westwood Cross and onto the Triangle service between Canterbury and Herne Bay.

 On 23 July 2016, Stagecoach South East introduced new open-top route 69 in Thanet, operating between Ramsgate and Broadstairs.
 Two TransBus Trident Alexander ALX400 buses were converted to open-top to operate the service.

 On 5 December 2016, a fleet of 25 new Alexander Dennis Enviro400 MMC buses were introduced onto Wave routes 100, 101 and 102 between Hastings, Rye and Dover, via Camber, Lydd, New Romney and Folkestone.
 A further fleet of 12 new Scania N250UD Alexander Dennis Enviro400 MMC buses entered service on Wave route 99 between Eastbourne and Hastings in January 2018.

 In June 2019, a new fleet of 24 Alexander Dennis Enviro200 MMC buses were introduced onto the Thanet Loop service which operates in a circular route on the Isle of Thanet.